INTRACEREBRAL HEMORRHAGE

 Definition

-- cerebral microbleeds (CMBs) – hemosiderin deposits inflicted by small hemorrhages, may serve as a radiologic biomarker of small vessel diseases (SVD)
+- cerebral microbleeds (CMBs) – hemosiderin deposits caused by small hemorrhages, may serve as a radiologic biomarker of small vessel disease (SVD)

 - black, round, or oval lesions on blood-sensitive MRI sequences – (T2*/GRE or SWI)